 The idea here is that we don't all share a common head, as the Norns of the old sagas were said to have shared a single eye among the three of them, so that they had to pass it around.
 No, each of us has his or her own head.44 In that sense, then, it is true: no head does every man have.
 But we cannot infer from that: "therefore, no head does this man have or no head does that man have or, ...," since we all have heads.
-Still less can we infer: "therefore, no head does this man have and, ...," for the same reason.
+Still less can we infer: "therefore, no head does this man have and no head does that man have and, ...," for the same reason.
 And in this case, we cannot even infer: "therefore, no head does this man or that man ... have," since, once again, we all have heads.